rodevichart/VideoServiceBackEnd/README.md

 Delevoped with  .Net Core 2.2, Entity Framework Core.

+For Authitification and Authorization was used Bearer JWT Token.

 Included Docker support with Nginx as reverse-proxy server.

 To run app need to use docker-copmose orchestrator and create SSL certificate.